scheinerman/Circles.jl/README.md

 # Circles

-This module is obsolete.
-Please use [Clines](https://github.com/scheinerman/Clines.jl) instead.
+This module is superseded by [Clines](https://github.com/scheinerman/Clines.jl).
+See that for all the functionality that used to be here (and more).